Didi1081/Friend_Finder/README.md

 # Friend_Finder

 ## Overview
-Friend Finder a simple dating app.
+Friend Finder is a simple dating app using a survey to match you up with a friend.
 The application is using Node.js and Express server on the back end and the Bootstrap framework on the front end.

 ## Live Link
 https://infinite-forest-31380.herokuapp.com/